pravega/pravega/documentation/src/docs/metrics.md

 }
 ```

-- start(): Initializes [MetricRegistry](http://metrics.dropwizard.io/3.1.0/manual/core/#metric-registries) and reporters for our Metrics service.
+- `start()`: Initializes [MetricRegistry](http://metrics.dropwizard.io/3.1.0/manual/core/#metric-registries) and reporters for our Metrics service.
-- close(): Shutdown of Metrics service.
+- `close()`: Performs Shutting down of Metrics service.
-- createStatsLogger(): Creates and returns a StatsLogger instance, which is used to retrieve a metric and do metric insertion and collection in Pravega code.
+- `createStatsLogger()`: Creates and returns a `StatsLogger` instance, which is used to retrieve a metric and performs metric insertion and collection in Pravega code.
-- createDynamicLogger(): Create a dynamic logger.
+- `createDynamicLogger()`: Creates a Dynamic Logger.

-## 1.2.
-Metric Logger — interface StatsLogger
+## Metric Logger — Interface StatsLogger

-Using this interface we can register required metrics for simple types like [Counter](http://metrics.dropwizard.io/3.1.0/manual/core/#counters) and [Gauge](http://metrics.dropwizard.io/3.1.0/manual/core/#gauges) and some complex statistics type of Metric OpStatsLogger, through which we provide [Timer](http://metrics.dropwizard.io/3.1.0/manual/core/#timers) and [Histogram](http://metrics.dropwizard.io/3.1.0/manual/core/#histograms).
+Using the following interface we can register required metrics for simple types like [Counter](http://metrics.dropwizard.io/3.1.0/manual/core/#counters) and [Gauge](http://metrics.dropwizard.io/3.1.0/manual/core/#gauges) and some complex statistics type of Metric `OpStatsLogger`, through which we provide [Timer](http://metrics.dropwizard.io/3.1.0/manual/core/#timers) and [Histogram](http://metrics.dropwizard.io/3.1.0/manual/core/#histograms).

 ```java
 public interface StatsLogger {
     OpStatsLogger createStats(String name);